Program Management and Product Management

 - In a waterfall methodology, the ability to make realistic schedules with clear deadlines – and the leadership and authority to make sure they are met.

-- Knowledge of project management methodology (including Agile/Scrum in a software development context), and other management tools.
+- Knowledge of project management methodology (including Agile/Scrum in a software development context, with a Scrum Master role as well) and other management tools are valuable for product managers and program managers.

 Product Manager Skills

-- Ability to analyze customer data and turn feedback into features.
+- Ability to analyze customer data and turn feedback into features while also leveraging success metrics.

 - Superb communication skills with the ability to motivate a team to produce a product that fits the target market.